sasagawa888/eisl/documents/CHITIN.md

-# Chitin's omega
+# Chaitin's omega
 The eval function is extended to test the stopping probability (Ω) of Chitin' theory.

-see The LIMITS of MATHEMATICS by Gregory J. Chitin.
+see The LIMITS of MATHEMATICS by Gregory J. Chaitin.

 # extended eval